NeuSzft/NeuLdapMgnt/README.md

 ```

 ## Running the Selenium Tests
-The results of the selenium test can be found within the [Webapp.Test](./NeuLdapMgnt/Webapp.Tests/) directory.
+The results of the selenium tests can be found within the [Webapp.Test](./NeuLdapMgnt/Webapp.Tests/) directory.

 ### Run the tests:
 ```